thisispivi/Deep-Learning-Supermarket/README.md

 Folders with * are not included in the repository.

 # Pretrained Networks
-In this section we will show which are the pretrained networks that we used in this project.
+This section will show which are the pretrained networks that have been used in this project.

 A pretrained network is a network that has already learned to extract powerful and informative features from natural images.
 It can be used as a starting point to learn a new task.